CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > ***Playable on a character.*** Any riddling roll, offering attempt, or influence attempt by target character is modified by -4.
-If placed on-guard, it may be revealed and played when a character in the company declares such an attempt. <br>&ensp;During his organization phase, the character may tap to attempt to remove this card by making a roll (drawing a #)---if this result is greater than 7, discard this card.
+If placed on-guard, it may be revealed and played when a character in the company declares such an attempt. <br>&ensp;During his organization phase, the character may tap to attempt to remove this card by making a roll (drawing a #)---if the result is greater than 7, discard this card.
 Cannot be duplicated on a given character.
 >

 ---